-Reasons Why New Yorkers Switch Their Medigap Policies:
+Reasons Why New Yorkers Switch Their Medicare Supplement (Medigap) Policies:

 - You’re paying for benefits you don’t need.

 - You need more benefits than you needed before.

 - Your current Medigap policy has the right benefits, but you want to change your insurance company.